 - Feral Kitten Fostering – Socialize a litter of feral kittens so that they can be adopted into indoor homes.
 Click here to foster.

-Support Community Cats with a financial contribution.
 Your donation enables WHS to continue spaying and neutering the District’s community cats for free and those from outside the District at a greatly reduced cost.
 Support CatNiPP here!

-Community Cat Programs Manger
+Community Cat Programs Manager

 202-608-1356 x 101 or 202-88-ALTER